-1. Log in to GigaVUE-FM and make a backup of GigaVUE-FM.

-For the steps to backup GigaVUE-FM, refer to the section Data Saved When Backing Up GigaVUE-FM on page 1303 in th GigaVUE-FM User's Guide.

-- 2. Shut down the virtual machine. - 3.
+- Log in to GigaVUE-FM and make a backup of GigaVUE-FM.
+For the steps to backup GigaVUE-FM, refer to the "Data Saved When Backing Up GigaVUE-FM" section in the GigaVUE-OS and GigaVUE-FM Administration Guide. - 2.
+Shut down the virtual machine. - 3.
 Log in to the new GigaVUE-FM instance and restore the configuration.

-For the steps to restore GigaVUE-FM, refer to Restoring GigaVUE-FM Configuration Files on page 1304 in the GigaVUE-FM User's Guide.
+For the steps to restore GigaVUE-FM, refer to the "Restoring GigaVUE-FM Configuration Files" in the GigaVUE-OS and GigaVUE-FM Administration Guide.

-- Log in to vCenter and reboot the GigaVUE-FM instance.
+- 4. Log in to vCenter and reboot the GigaVUE-FM instance.
 (In vCenter, select Power > Power Off/Power On.) - 5.
 Reboot the GigaVUE-VMs. - 6.
 After GigaVUE-FM is up and running, redeploy the virtual maps from the Virtual Maps page.

-For more information about vMaps in the VMware environment, refer to Configure Virtual Maps for VMware vCenter on page 45.
+For more information about vMaps in the VMware environment, refer to Configure Virtual Maps for VMware vCenter on page 51.

-NOTE: After restore, the licenses will no longer be valid for the new GigaVUE-FM.
+Note: After restore, the licenses will no longer be valid for the new GigaVUE-FM.